Updated on Aug 17, 2022

 Workspace, we'll tell Gradient to pull the repository located at this URL:

+We will use the already provided, default container name.
 Finally, we'll scroll up to

 Select a Machine and we'll select a GPU instances.

 Free GPU instances will be able to handle the training process although it will be fairly slow.
 We recommend you try a more powerful GPU if possible such as the paid A100 or V100 instance types – however of course this isn't always possible.

 You can skip all the instructions above by clicking the link below!

 Generate images using a pretrained model